 The name BeatHouse comes from the initial deployment – a new build home being built in the middle of the South Downs National Park.
 It is replacing the old police house that stood in its place, hence the name.
-You can watch video of the original house being demolished here.

 The new BeatHouse is being built to Passivhaus specifications which means that it will be highly insulated.
 It will only take 4 towel rails and heat from occupants to provide all the required heat.
 This has made it the perfect location for us to test our sensor technologies.

 So how does BeatHouse from KnowNow Information work?

 Firstly, we deploy temperature sensors in the primary living spaces.
 Then we place additional temperature sensors in the warmest place of the house, the conservatory.
 A corresponding sensor goes in the coldest part of the house, the outside north elevation.
 The roof void contains the final sensor as this space is often either a heat store.

 The data is then sent via wi-fi to a Raspberry Pi which acts as an MQTT broker.
 This allows us to feed the data via the cloud into NodeRed which is absolutely perfect for controlling IoT devices.
 Our lead developer, Tom Ashcroft has aggregated the sensor data into relevant topics ready for storing in a Cloudant database, running on the IBM Cloud platform.

 The whole process takes us very little time to set up.
 Setting up the demonstration for IBM labs took less than a day.
 IBM Cloud allows us to rapidly build, test, and deploy each version.

 Where does this IoT project go from here?